 The Life Sciences Law Review: International Harmonisation

-Over the past 30 years, major efforts have been made to harmonise the technical requirements relating to the drug regulatory process and – to a lesser extent – those for medical devices.
+Over the past three decades, major efforts have been made to harmonise the technical requirements relating to the drug regulatory process and – to a lesser extent – those for medical devices.
 By far the most successful initiative has been the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH).
 ICH guidelines have now been incorporated into the drug regulatory systems in the European Union, the United States, Japan and many other jurisdictions, and the ICH Common Technical Document (CTD) and its electronic version (eCTD) have become the standard format for the submission of data in support of marketing authorisation applications in most major developed countries.
 In addition to the ICH, there are a number of other harmonisation initiatives, including the International Medical Device Regulators Forum (IMDRF) and a variety of regional harmonisation programmes.

 For many years, certain major drug regulatory agencies maintained informal arrangements for cooperation and communication, but there was no formal mechanism for agreeing on the harmonisation of technical requirements for the drug development and approval process.
 Experience with successful harmonisation initiatives in the European Community during the 1980s led to the establishment of the ICH, following a meeting of regulators and industry representatives in Brussels in 1990 that was hosted by the European Federation of Pharmaceutical Industries and Associations.
 The original parties to the ICH were the European Community (now the European Union), the US Food and Drug Administration (FDA), the Japanese Ministry of Health, Labour and Welfare, and the national trade associations of the pharmaceutical industry in the European Union, the United States and Japan.2 The World Health Organization (WHO), the European Free Trade Association and Canada were given observer status.3